JaydenB112/Reading-Notes/Code201/Class06/Sixth201.md

 5. Evaluate the code below.
 What does the term this refer to and what is the advantage to using this?

     This refers to a variable you set in the object, it's benefit is quickly being able to refer and call on variables within the object without having to use the objects name.

+    ## The DOM
+    1. What is the DOM?

+        Document Object Model or "DOM" is how the data is a representation of how the webpage looks, it allows for the webpage to be manipulated in a more direct way.

+   2. Briefly describe the relationship between the DOM and JavaScript.

+        They work hand in hand, the DOM is not a programming language, but Javascript needs it to understand the model of a webpage.